modrobert/SecureChatAnywhere/README.md

 your messages.

-SecureChatAnywhere allows you to create a label for each key used and it is stored in the plain text file SecureChatAnywhere.key.txt.
+SecureChatAnywhere allows you to create a label for each key used and it is stored in the plain text file SecureChatAnywhere.keys.txt.
 The file format is simple, one line/row for each key, in the format 'name=aabbccddeeff001122..', when using the tool the name of the unique key (label) will be used, not mentioning the actual key except when using key related functions in the